Josh-Hiz/josh-hiz/README.md

 -----
 ## Who am I?
 A freshman computer science student and self-taught programmer and have the ability to self-teach myself advanced mathematics :computer:

-Currently looking for internship opportunities
+Currently looking for internship opportunities, feel free to email at jhizgiaev2704@gmail.com

 ### Interests and concentrations/endeavors:
 1. Creating artificial intelligence to simulate theoretical concepts in mathematics and computer science as well as finance using data science tools such as Tensorflow, NumPy, SciPy, and Pandas